geneontology/annotation_extensions/doc/has_output.md

 []

 ### Definition
-p has direct input c iff c is a participant in p, c is present at the end of p, and c is not present at the beginning of c.
+p has output c iff c is a participant in p, c is present at the end of p, and c is not present at the beginning of p.

 ### Usage
 Identifies an entity that is changed or created after participation in a molecular function or biological process